Intensional Expressive Power of Query Languages

 Objectives

-- We study intensional expressive power in a non-query specific setting.
+- We studied intensional expressive power in a non-query specific setting.

-This is probably the first time that intensional expressive power is
+This was the first time that intensional expressive power was

 studied in such a general setting.

-- We study intensional expressive power of query languages endowed
+- We studied intensional expressive power of query languages endowed

 with aggregate functions.
 These are languages that have the expressiveness

 of SQL (the de facto query language of the industry).
-This is probably
+This was

 the first time the intensional expressive power of SQL is studied.

-- We develop a series of powerful general analytical tools for
+- We developed a series of powerful general analytical tools for

 investigating intensional expressive power.
-Currently, no such general
+To date, few such general

 analytical tool is available.